How LandPaths is responding to the Covid-19 pandemic

 - When physical distance not possible limit contact to under 15 minutes

-- For the Fall/Winter (November 2020 through March 2021) masks are mandatory for everyone 2 years of age and older, when working with others (staff, participants or volunteers) with the exception for medical reasons or due to their disability
+- For the Fall/Winter/Spring (November 2020 through June 15 2021) masks are mandatory for everyone 2 years of age and older, when working with the public (staff, participants or volunteers) with the exception for medical reasons or due to their disability

 - When eating (specifically eating, not walking around), you may remove your mask, and must maintain physical distance of minimum 6’

-- If a participant is out of breath or experiencing difficulty breathing they may separate themselves from the group, remove their mask, recover, replace mask and re-join group.
+- If a participant is out of breath due to exertion, or experiencing difficulty breathing for any reason, they may remove their mask while maintaining physical distance.

 How LandPaths has adapted to the pandemic since March 2020

 - Piloted in-person Outings based on self-guided activities, limiting any contact or shared items and attendance consistent with County Health through reservations, and organized by households.

 - Developed IOOBY and IF Zoom or other video platform programming.

 - Created Covid-safety protocols to host in-person youth programming such as camps, adhering to all County Health Orders.